People. Process. Technology.

 Of course, “people” don’t always come first.
 Organizations have a tendency to approach this backwards because who needs training when you have this cool shiny technology?

 You can’t maximize your return on technology without process and you can’t have technology or process without people.
 People are appreciating assets, but when not nurtured, their skills depreciate and the organization suffers because people leave.
-So if you’re an individual who knows the power of investing in people and needs help, this guide on how to convince your manager of the benefits of IT training will become a key resource.
+If you’re an individual who knows the power of investing in people but don’t know where to start, here is a guide on how to convince your manager of the benefits of IT training.

 After reading this article, whether you’re requesting training for yourself or your team, you will be better prepared to build and state your case for the business-delivering value of training.